-• Type-1 High School Teaching License (Industry) (By completing "Vocational Guidance", the prescribed "Liberal Arts Education Subjects" and "Specialized Education Subjects", students can obtain a Type-1 High School Teaching License (Industry) upon graduation.)
+• Type-1 High School Teaching License (Industry) (By completing "Vocational Guidance", the prescribed "Liberal Arts Education Subjects" and "Specialized Education Subjects", students can obtain a Type-1 High School Teaching

+License (Industry) upon graduation.)

-- Safety Supervisor (Graduates from the school of engineering, who have engaged in actual industrial safety business for over two years and finished the training for safety supervisors, are certified.) - Superintendent boiler operator (Graduates from the school of engineering, who have completed the boiler-related courses while in school and have undergone hands-on training about handling boilers for more than one or two years after graduation, are eligible to take the license examination for first-class boiler operator or the license examination for special-class boiler operator.) - Person responsible for handling hazardous materials (Graduates of this program are eligible to take the class A hazardous materials engineer qualification examination.) - · Person responsible for handling poisonous and toxic substances (Graduates of this program are certified.)
+• Superintendent boiler operator (Graduates from the school of engineering, who have completed the boiler-related courses while in school and have undergone hands-on training about handling boilers for more than one or two years after graduation, are eligible to take the license examination for first-class boiler operator or the license examination for special-class boiler operator.)

+- Person responsible for handling hazardous materials (Graduates of this program are eligible to take the class A hazardous materials engineer qualification examination.) - · Person responsible for handling poisonous and toxic substances (Graduates of this program are certified.)